spagosx/cash/README.md

 # cash
-Fooling around with Redux and stuff
+Fooling around with Redux and stuff and some inspiration from TCA concepts